Rules & Constitution

-The duties of the Emergency Committee will be to resolve any disciplinary matters in accordance with Bowls England regulation 9.
+The duties of the Emergency Committee will be to resolve any disciplinary matters in accordance wit Bowls England regulation 9.

 17 - 20 Spare

-b) i.
-Rinks League shall be of 21 ends, 3 Rinks to constitute a team.
+b) 1.
+Rinks League shall be of 21 ends, 3 Rinks to constitute Team.
 Scoring shall be 1 point for each winning rink and 2 points for the higher aggregate.

-c) In the event that two or more teams tie on points for the league title the winners shall be the team with the best shot difference.
-If the shot difference is also the same then the shot average shall be used to determine the winners.
+c) In the event that two or more teams tie on points for the league title the winners shall be the team with the best shot average.

 23. Match Times and Absentees.